pet6r/AnomaLLMy/README.md

 #### Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher
 - Git
+- Jupyter Lab
 ##

 ### 1. Create a directory for the project: